Create and manage territories to allow users to search for locations that are assigned to strict geographic areas.

-Create a German, Swiss, or Austrian Territory
+Create a German, Swiss, Austrian or Colombian Territory

-Bullseye allows you to create territories in Germany, Switzerland, and Austria on the State, City, or Postal Code level.
+Bullseye allows you to create territories in Germany, Switzerland, Austria and Colombia on the State, City, or Postal Code level.
 To create a territory, go to Settings>Territories.
 You'll see Name and Type.
 Type in the name of the territory, select the appropriate country, and select Save.
 You'll see a screen similar to the following:

 In this example, we'll create a State-based territory.
 Select Add under States and you'll get a list of the States in the Country:

 Select the States that apply, and select Save when you are done.
 If you have territories that require city level territories, note that you can check cities like you do with States.
 You will be prompted to select the State the city belongs to first.
 You can also create postal code level territories, like you can with US zip codes.
 See the US territory option above and view the screenshots to add a territory by zip code to view this.
-Adding Germany, Swiss, or Austrian postal codes works the same as adding US zip codes to territories.
+Adding Germany, Swiss, Austrian or Colombian postal codes works the same as adding US zip codes to territories.